mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 older version of MaxScale always attempted to replay the transaction even if there was a risk of duplicating the transaction.

+Starting with MaxScale 24.08, this parameter will also disable the replaying of individual DML statements that `delayed_retry` enables.
+The result of this is that only statements done inside of an explicit transactions or with autocommit disabled are replayed and writes done with autocommit enabled are never replayed.
+This means that when `transaction_replay_safe_commit` is enabled, statements that may commit transactions are never replayed.

 If the data that is about to be modified is read before it is modified and it is locked in an appropriate manner (e.g. with `SELECT ...
 FOR UPDATE` or with the `SERIALIZABLE` isolation level), it is safe to replay a transaction that was